microsoft/DiskANN/workflows/dynamic_index.md

 **Usage for dynamic indices**
 ================================

-A "dynamic" index refers to an index where insertions of new points and deletions of existing points are supported.
-The program found in
+A "dynamic" index refers to an index which supports insertion of new points into a previously built index as well as deletions of points in an index.
+The program found in `tests/test_streaming_scenario` tests this functionality.
-`tests/test_streaming_scenario` provides functionality to do this.
 It allows the user to specify which points from the data file will be used to initially build the index, which points will be deleted from the index, and which points will be inserted into the index.
-It also provides functionality to perform the insertions and deletions sequentially or concurrently.
+Insertions and deletions can be performed sequentially or concurrently.

+When modifying the index sequentially, the user has the ability to take *snapshots*--that is, save the index to memory for every *m* insertions or deletions instead of only at the end of the build.

 --------------------------------------------------------------